VVVICTORZHOU/pymeili_resource/README.md

 ## How to use?
 ### Basic instruction
+Learning basic idea about how pymeili work is good to beginner.

 ### Demonstration
 For further demo about using pymeili package, please check out following script link: